minvws/nl-mgo-app-web/docs/npm-packages.md

 To start a new release:

 1. Create a new branch `release/npm`
-2. Run the command `nx release --dry-run`
+2. Run the command `pnpm exec nx release --dry-run`
 3. Check if the proposed changes are in order.
-4. Run the command `nx release`
+4. Run the command `pnpm exec nx release`
 5. Create a PR for the `release/npm` branch.
 6. Get an approval and merge the `release/npm` branch back to main.